scope-ink/docs/content/starting-with-scope/4-filters.md

 The data availability depends on the [pricing plan](https://scope.ink/pricing "pricing plan") you have selected.
 By default, the data availability is **1 month**.
 For Startup Plan **2 months**, for Pro & Enterprise Plan **4 months**.

 From the Date Filter, you can select the date from which you want to obtain the data.
 It's functionality is very simple, just select the date you want.
-Remember that the data availability is always from **today**, so if you the Startup Plan and have 2 months and today is -for example- 3 December 2019, you will have data until 3 October 2019.
+Remember that the data availability is always from **today**, so if you have the Startup Plan and 2 months of data availanility and today is -for example- 3rd December 2019, you will have data until 3rd October 2019.

 ![Date Filter 1](https://user-images.githubusercontent.com/48650098/71578434-6bf9a400-2af8-11ea-81b7-918074fa7305.png)

-You can select weeks or days also:
+You can also select weeks or days:

 ![Date Filter 2](https://user-images.githubusercontent.com/48650098/71578463-86338200-2af8-11ea-89de-2cff4dd0bc3c.png)